HoustonM2/liri-node-app/README.md

 # liri-node-app

-#Description
+## Description
--Liri Node App is a command line node app that allows users to access information from various apis.
+- Liri Node App is a command line node app that allows users to access information from various apis.

-#Requirements
+## Requirements
--Use spotify,omdb, and bandsintown api
+- Use spotify,omdb, and bandsintown api
--Create a text file then run a function to read it -Let users type in commands to use information from the apis
+- Create a text file then run a function to read it
+- Let users type in commands to use information from the apis